Integrations: DAM & WordPress

 This article outlines how a DAM system can integrate with WordPress, one of the most popular CMS’s available.
 So popular that nearly 16 million websites around the world are powered by WordPress (source).

 First, a quick overview of the basics of integrations.

 What is an integration?

 An integration between a DAM system and another application allows the two to work together.
 The way this works is through an application programming interface, or API.
 The API is what allows applications to communicate or interact with each other.
 For more information on the technical side of APIs, read this article.

 DAM integrations are used across a lot of different applications.
-Customer relationship management software like Salesforce, project management programs such as Basecamp, and social media publishing platforms like Hootsuite are all examples of systems that DAM integrates with.
+Customer relationship management software like Salesforce, project management programs such as Basecamp, and social media publishing platforms like Hootsuite are all examples of software that DAM systems integrate with.
 By linking systems, integrations save time and make assets easily available.
-They can also encourage adoption – if a DAM system integrates with systems already in place, it’s more likely to be used.
+They can also encourage adoption – if a DAM system integrates with systems that are already in place, it’s more likely to be used.

 DAM and WordPress Integration

-All web designers, creatives, and anyone else working with WordPress and content knows that it’s a huge waste of time if you’re working on a blog post or website and you have to leave WordPress, find the images or media you need, and drag them into WordPress.
-Having an integration between WordPress and a DAM system can eliminate this.
-The idea is to directly search directly for assets in your DAM via WordPress.
+All web designers, creatives, and anyone else working in WordPress knows that it’s a huge waste of time if you’re working on a blog post or website and you have to leave WordPress, find the images or media you need, and drag them into WordPress.
+An integration between WordPress and a DAM system can eliminate this.
+The idea is to directly search for assets in your DAM system via WordPress.
 Some systems also offer the functionality to resize or edit assets before publishing on a WordPress site.

 An important note: How integrations work on the backend and for users is specific to each vendor.
 With a popular system like WordPress, some DAM vendors may offer an integration “out of the box,” which is as easy as clicking a button to turn on.
 Others might provide custom work or refer you to a third party.
 When you are evaluating DAM systems, it’s important to know what kind of integrations you want so you can ask early on in the process.